shabeer-syed/ACEs/about.md

 ## Contact information
 --------------------------------------------
-This project was developed by the authors listed below.
+This project was developed by a range of researchers and clinical experts:

 * Shabeer Syed, Senior Research Associate (s.syed.16@ucl.ac.uk), 1,2
 * Dr Arturo Gonzalez-Izquierdo, Senior Research Associate, 1, 3